Skip to main content

 Managing Stress

 The hormonal shifts of perimenopause can affect mood and increase feelings of stress and anxiety.
-Chronic stress elevates cortisol levels, which, as noted, can contribute to abdominal and insulin resistance.
+Chronic stress elevates cortisol levels, which, as noted, can contribute to abdominal weight gain and insulin resistance.
 Implementing stress-management practices is therefore a critical component of metabolic health.

 Techniques such as mindfulness, meditation, yoga, or spending time in nature can help lower cortisol levels and improve overall well-being.
 By managing stress, women can mitigate one of the key hormonal drivers of adverse metabolic changes during this life stage.